December 6, 2018|OCCUPATIONAL THERAPY (OT), HEALTH, BEHAVIOR, AUTISM, SENSORY

 The concept of interoception has been around for awhile but the “new” science on interoception is taking the concept in interesting directions.
 New medical journal articles are coming out fairly regularly.
 I feel like we will be hearing more and more about our “8th sense” and how it impacts children with disabilities.

 All research for this article is embedded into the article’s links.
-You are welcome to join us for more discussion on ADHD at our FB group, IEP/504 Assistance for parents of public school students from all over the United States, or at our homeschool group, Homeschooling Special (Needs) Kids.
-We also have a group for all parents and caregivers of special needs children called Special Needs Parenting Advice and Support where we discuss ALL things related to special needs care.
+You are welcome to join us for more discussion on ADHD at our FB group: IEP/504 Assistance.
+It is for parents of public school students from all over the United States.
+Or at our homeschool group Homeschooling Special (Needs) Kids.
+We also have a group for all parents and caregivers of special needs children.
+It is called Special Needs Parenting Advice and Support where we discuss ALL things related to special needs care.